garrandall/popular-music-data/tracks/what-lovers-do-maroon-5-sza.md

 You gotta tell me if you love me or not, love me or not, love me or not?
 Been wishin' for you, am I lucky or not, lucky or not, lucky or not?

-Ooooh, oooh
+Oh, oh
 Been wishin' for you
-Ooh, ooh
+Oh oh
-Tryna' do what lovers do (ooh)
+Tryna' do what lovers do (oh)
-Ooooh, oooh
+Oh, oh
 Been wishin' for you
-Ooh, ooh
+Oh oh
-Tryna' do what lovers do (ooh)
+Tryna' do what lovers do (oh)

 Say say say, hey hey now baby
-You gonna make me hit you with that lay down, baby (ohhh) (Ooh) Say say say, hey hey now baby
+You gonna make me hit you with that lay down, baby (oh) (Oh Say say say, hey hey now baby
-You know what I need, out the gate now baby (oh, ohhh)
+You know what I need, out the gate now baby (oh, oh)

 Tell me, tell me if you love me or not, love me or not, love me or not?